 write(5 < find("or", sentence))

 Goal-directed evaluation is inherent in the expression evaluation mechanism of Icon and can be used in arbitrarily complicated situations.
-For example, find("or", sentence1) = find("and", sentence2)

-succeeds if "or" occurs in sentence1 at the same position as and occurs in sentence2.
+For example, succeeds if "or" occurs in sentence1 at the same position as "and" occurs in sentence2.